Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Use a highlighter to emphasize the distance from zero on each number line.

 - Tell students that bar models are another way to show equivalent fractions (see related media for example bar models).

 - Draw a rectangle and divide it into fourths.
 Label each section 1/4.
 Shade in one section (1/4).

 - Directly below the first bar model, draw a second matching rectangle and divide it into eighths, ensuring that the half and quarter marks are aligned with the first bar model.
 Label each section 1/8.
 Shade in two sections (2/8).

-- Hand out the Number Line and Bar Model worksheets.
+- Hand out the Equivalent Fractions: Number Lines and Equivalent Fractions: Bar Models worksheets.

 - Review the sample problems on each worksheet.